DDEV: Easy Docker handling for web developers

 If you run into issues, check with ddev xdebug status for the current state.
 Default port is 9003.
 Find the latest troubleshooting tips in the debugging documentation.

 New!
-There is an extension that lets you control the ddev settings from the VSCode interface.
+There is an extension that lets you control DDEV settings from the VS Code interface.

 # Initialize project